Subscribe: Apple Podcast | Email | Spotify | Stitcher

 Calcium is a crucial mineral that alongside vitamin D plays a role in depositing calcium for building strong bones and teeth.

 Pick dairy-free yoghurts that are fortified with calcium and other vitamins and minerals.
 Key nutrients to look out for include vitamin D and iodine.

 Dairy-free yoghurt also doubles up as a dairy-free snack for babies.

 This might sound like cheating but there’s a good reason why a second yoghurt option has been featured here.

-Oat based yoghurt is a delicious plant-based snack option for children who need to follow milk and soy-free diet.
+Oat-based yoghurt is a delicious plant-based snack option for children who need to follow a milk and soy-free diet.

 Remember, to avoid the risk of choking, whole nuts and peanuts should not be given to children under five years of age.

 An easy workaround is to chop it, grind it or use nut butter for a dose of healthy fats and protein.